Tenso Documentation¶

 Model Serving APIs: Up to 35x faster deserialization with 46x less CPU saves massive overhead on inference nodes.

-Distributed Training: Efficiently pass gradients or activations between nodes (Ray, Spark).
+Distributed Training: Efficiently pass gradients or activations between nodes with native Ray integration.

 GPU-Direct Pipelines: Stream data from network cards to GPU memory with minimal host intervention.